Divya Jain

-Divya Jain is an Indian software engineer and entrepreneur.
+Divya Jain is an Indian origin software engineer and entrepreneur.
 Jain has been called a "data doyenne" by Fortune.
 She is currently a Director of ML at Google.
 Previously she was the Director of ML at Adobe and prior to that a Data Analysis Engineer at Box Data.

 Early life

 Jain was raised in Roorkee, India with a family that valued education and technology.
 Jain has a bachelor's degree in electrical engineering from Aligarh University and received her master's degree in computer engineering from San Jose State University.
 She started working for Sun Microsystems in 2003 and at a startup called Kazeon Systems in 2005.
 Jain was a co-founder of dLoop, a data-analytics company.
 Later, she joined Box, after it acquired dLoop in 2013.
 At Box, she works on machine learning technology, data classification and content analysis.

 Family and culture

 Divya was born in a small university town known as Roorkee, UP, India.
 After graduating from college, she married someone she knew for barely 30 minutes.
 A few days later, she moved too abroad to an unknown country where she knew only her husband.